zix99/sshsysmon/readme.md

 Its goal is to provide simple self-hosted monitoring and alerting for small numbers and lightweight servers without the traditional overhead of a monitoring system.

+It monitors things in /proc and with simple command executions to monitor system vitals such as: memory, cpu load, drive space, swap, etc.

 ## Setup

 ### Installation